kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 They had in a circuitous way managed to collect names and addresses of educated and better-off people, who might be expected to be initially interested in hearing the gospel, or who might be willing to join a study group.

 Meetings were arranged, in which men of note and talent spoke in a simple way of faith in Christ and of His meaning in their life.
-It turned out that people were willing to attend these closed meetings and Sietsma knew how to get people talking.
+It turned out that people were willing to attend these closed meetings and Kees knew how to get people talking.

 He also spoke there himself, but was above all an eminent chairman for such evenings.
 He would lead the debate, kept it at a high level, and made sure it was a gripping discussion for the listeners.
 The ensuing discussion was often as important and influential as the lecture itself.

-Some lectures were held with a larger audience, and people who were interested could join a course, led by Dr Sietsma.
+Some lectures were held with a larger audience, and people who were interested could join a follow-up course.

-He led several of these courses.
-He worked on it with great earnestness and love, struggled along with the people on the course, and was of eternal blessing to many of them.
+Kees led many of these courses.
+He worked on them with great earnestness and love, struggled along with the people on the course, and was of eternal blessing to many of them.

 To encourage them and many others back to Bible reading and understanding, he wrote: "How do I read the Bible, a word to all who seek God."
 This booklet has been distributed to thousands of people, not only to Christian families, but also to houses where the Bible was gathering dust or was entirely lacking.

 Much richer still are the books containing the courses he gave: "Our Common Christian Faith", "The Christian Life", "The Kingdom of God".
 Beautifully published in modern typography, with good and fluent style, written with passion and inspiration, calmly arguing and yet gripping, moving here and there, these books form a trilogy that will retain its significance for the church for many years to come, and as evangelism literature of the first rank.

 How did he dare?
-How could Sietsma handle this work so well?
+How could Kees handle this work so well?
 Firstly, because of his faith in the living God, his devoted Christian life, and his zeal for the Kingdom of God.
 But further, he was helped by his peculiar, loving and yet penetrating understanding of the circles he sought to reach with the Gospel.

 He wrote of this in the beginning of "The Christian Life" with these words: "The life of modern man is uncertain and rudderless to the highest degree; this is sad.
 But he feels something of it, he doesn't deny it, and this is a reason for hope".

 What an optimist this serious man was!

-%% here %%

 He dared to speak to these modern people and to confess and testify to them.
 He was then calmly resolute and present them with a choice.
 He did this from the beginning.